 26.5.3.A.v.
 Each duly licensed business on a separate property shall be allowed one 'Unified Community Business Sign', as defined in VULU Chapter 26.9.

-26.5.3.A.vi.
-Each duly licensed business is allowed to include their business name and logo in 'Virgin Town Welcome Signs', as defined in VULU Chapter 26.9.

 26.5.3.B.
 Business Centers.

 For groups of two (2) or more duly licensed businesses associated by a common agreement or common ownership, that occupy the same legally recorded parcel(s) with common parking facilities, or housed in one structure, the following signs shall be allowed: